-Dr. Chang has authored four textbooks on cataract surgical techniques for ophthalmologists.
+Dr. Chang has authored 5 best-selling textbooks on cataract surgical techniques for ophthalmologists.
 Mastering Refractive IOLs covers advanced lens implants and is considered the most comprehensive textbook on the subject.
-He has designed a number of popular cataract surgical instruments that bear his name and are used worldwide.
-As a clinical investigator, Dr. Chang was the first surgeon in the United States to implant the light adjustable artificial lens and the Synchrony accommodating lens implant.
-He was the second US surgeon to use the LensAR femtosecond laser for cataract surgery.
-Dr. Chang was also the first surgeon in Northern California to implant a multifocal lens.
+He has served as Chief Medical Editor of EyeWorld, a leading trade journal which has a global circulation of more than 30,000 ophthalmologists.
+Dr. Chang has designed a number of popular cataract surgical instruments that bear his name and are used worldwide.
+As a clinical investigator, Dr. Chang was the first American surgeon to implant the light adjustable lens implant and the first Northern California surgeon to implant a multifocal lens and the Symfony extended focus lens.

 Dr. Chang has been regularly voted by his peers into the national edition of Best Doctors in America and is listed by Beckers Review as one of the top 39 ophthalmologists in the United States.
-He was also voted the 5th most influential ophthalmologist in the world by the international readership of The Ophthalmologist.
+He was voted the 5th most influential ophthalmologist in the world by the international readership of The Ophthalmologist.
 He has maintained his private practice in Los Altos since 1984 and developed and founded the Peninsula Eye Surgery Center, which opened in 2005.
 He limits his practice to cataract and intraocular lens implant surgery.